 Large defects may be filled with bone graft.

 6. Possible fixation of a large coronoid fragment

 Reduction of a large coronoid component of multifragmentary proximal ulna fractures can often be done through the fracture site.
 Provisional or definitive fixation can be placed at that time, but sometimes it helps to use a screw through a posterior plate for its fixation, as shown here.
 Insert this as a lag screw, as perpendicularly as possible to the fracture plane at the base of the coronoid.
 Smaller diameter screws may be better.

 For further information on the fixation of coronoid fractures, see “Repair of coronoid fracture”.

 In elderly patients, low demand patients, and/or severe osteoporotic bone, it may be possible to excise intermediate bone fragments.
 The elbow joint must be stable.
 Collateral ligaments, coronoid process, and distal olecranon surface must be intact.

 The proximal olecranon should be rotated so its articular surface fits the trochlea, recreating an olecranon fossa.
-Fix with a tension band wire or a re-contoured plate.
+Fix with a cerclage wire or a re-contoured plate.